A layout should make sense — visually and mechanically.

 Newbie players often misclick on the minimap in panic.

-This notably happens to Radiant players intending to walk their back to base, but they overshoot the mouse movement and accidentally click on the minimap, making them walk in whatever direction (and feed).
+This notably happens to Radiant players intending to walk back to base, but they overshoot the mouse movement and accidentally click on the minimap.

 Set it to 0.